Frequently asked questions

-Each dog has puzzle time and nap time in their own private pup cubbie or space.
+Each dog has nap time in their own private crate or space.

-Each dog receives a minimum of 4 private training sessions throughout the day.
+Each dog receives training sessions throughout the day.

 Each dog receives multiple group training sessions throughout the day to specifically teach self control and focus.

-We become intimatelly aware of each dog's specific learning style, needs and behavior goals.
+We become familiar with each dog's specific learning style, needs and behavior goals.

-We are able to create real-life scenarios to work on specific problems.
+We are able to create some real-life scenarios to work on specific problems.

 When can my dog start Day School?

 Your puppy or dog may attend Day School as soon as they have started their vaccinations with your veterinarian (including bordatella), and you have completed an Intake Assessment with one of our Trainers.

 Puppies under 14 weeks of age will be socialized, housetrained and begin foundation behaviors.